Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Physics Applications

-{{\textbf{Software Trigger:}}} The key physics motivation of fast machine learning on RFSoC is long-lived spallation product rejection.
-The 2.2~MeV neutron capture events --- the event when neutron is captured by hydrogen items and emit a 2.2\,MeV photon, are one of the most important handle for rejecting the long-livedd spallation backgrounds which dominate the $0\nu\beta\beta$ region of interest~\cite{spallation_paper}.
+The key physics motivation of fast ML on RFSoC is long-lived spallation product rejection.
+The 2.2~MeV neutron capture events --- the event when a neutron is captured by hydrogen and emits a 2.2\,MeV photon, are one of the most important handles for rejecting the long-lived spallation backgrounds which dominate the $0\nu\beta\beta$ region of interest~\cite{spallation_paper}.
 However, these events cannot be completely triggered by the fixed-threshold hardware trigger in current generation DAQ.
 To address this challenge, the collaboration plans to train and deploy a binary classification neural network that distinguishes neutron capture events from the abundant PMT afterpulses, and then perform software trigger based on the neutron capture score.